Debt Relief Notices

-You must disclose all details of your financial affairs to the AI, who will then advise you whether or not you meet the conditions for a DRN, the consequences, any alternative options, and the fees (if any) that you may have to pay.
+You must disclose all details of your financial affairs to the AI, who will then advise you whether or not you meet the conditions for a DRN, the consequences, and any alternative options.

 If you decide go ahead and apply for a DRN, you must confirm your intention in writing.

-You will have to complete a Prescribed Financial Statement (PFS), giving full and honest information about your financial circumstances.
+You must complete a Prescribed Financial Statement (PFS), giving full and honest information about your financial circumstances.
 You must act in good faith and co-operate fully with the process.

-You will have to allow access to certain personal data held by banks and other financial institutions so that your financial situation can be verified.
+You must allow access to certain personal data held by banks and other financial institutions so that your financial situation can be verified.
 Government departments and agencies will have the power to release certain information about you.

-The AI will help you to complete the Prescribed Financial Statement and will then process your application if they consider that:
+The AI will help you to complete the Prescribed Financial Statement and will then process your application if:

 A statutory declaration is a solemn statement which must be signed in the presence of someone who is authorised to witness statutory declarations – such as a practising solicitor, a Peace Commissioner, a notary public or a Commissioner for Oaths.

-When considering your application, the Insolvency Service can ask the AI for further information and will also have power to enquire into anything it considers relevant to verify the completeness and accuracy of your application.
-It can request information about your bank accounts, assets, liabilities, employment and income, and the Act states that anyone asked for such information (your bank, employer etc.) “shall furnish the information requested as soon as practicable”.
+When considering your application, the Insolvency Service can ask the AI for further information and can enquire into anything it considers relevant to verify the completeness and accuracy of your application.
+It can request information about your bank accounts, assets, liabilities, employment and income, and the law states that anyone asked for such information (your bank, employer etc.) “shall furnish the information requested as soon as practicable”.

 Government departments, the Revenue Commissioners and other State bodies can also provide relevant information to the ISI about your financial circumstances.

-If the ISI considers that the application is in order, it will issue a certificate to that effect and notify the Circuit Court.
+The ISI will issue a certificate that your application is in order and notify the Circuit Court.
 The court will review the application and documentation and, if satisfied that the conditions are met, will issue a Debt Relief Notice.

 The Court will notify the Insolvency Service, the AI, yourself and the relevant creditor(s) of the DRN.
 The DRN will relate to specific debts and specific creditors.
 You may well have other debts that are not covered by the DRN and those creditors are not affected by it.
 The Insolvency Service will publish details of the DRN on the Register of Debt Relief Notices, which is accessible to the public.

 Your application for a Debt Relief Notice must be made through an Approved Intermediary (AI).
 You can choose an AI from the Register of Approved Intermediaries that is published by the ISI.
-Several Money Advice and Budgeting Services (MABS) have been authorised as AIs.
+All Money Advice and Budgeting Services (MABS) are authorised as AIs.
 The MABS Helpline provides a free service to check if you are eligible for a DRN.

-Before contacting MABS to be screened, you will need to assemble all the relevant information about your debts, assets, income and circumstances – use the MABS pre-screening guide to help with this.
+Before contacting the MABS Helpline for your eligibility check, you will need to gather all the relevant information about your debts, assets, income and circumstances.
+You can gather this information using the MABS tool My Full Financial Picture.